JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-02-wordpress-database.md

 This function returns a list of registered taxonomy objects or a list of taxonomy names:

 * $args—An optional array of arguments to query what taxonomy objects get returned.
-There are a lot, and we will cover all of them in [Chapter 5](ch05.html "Chapter 5.
-Custom Post Types, Post Metadata, and Taxonomies").
 * $output—An optional string of either `names` or `objects`.
 The default is `names`, which will return a list of taxonomy names.
 * $operator—An optional string of either `and` or `or`.
 The default is `and`, which means that all of the arguments passed in must match.
 If set to `or`, any of the arguments passed in can match.